Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Rashba spin-orbit coupling

-\textit{Magnetic hedgehog lattice.---} The Rashba SOC is appropriate to drive the chiral structure in a certain direction by generating a uniform DMI.
-This feature of the Rashba SOC will also be useful for multiple-$\bm{q}$ states.
-Provided that a magnetic material shows a double-$\bm{q}$ state with the two $\bm{q}$ vectors lying on the $q_x$-$q_y$ plane [$\bm{q}_1$ and $\bm{q}_2$ of Fig.~\ref{fig:skx_csl}~(e)] and the electric field $\bm{E}$ adds another $\bm{q}$ vector ($\bm{q}_3$).
-This feature of the electric field will drive the magnetic hedgehog lattice where the triple- or quadruple-$\bm{q}$ spin texture is required~\cite{Fujishiro2019_hedgehog,fujishiro_skyrmion_rev_2020,shimizu_moire}.
+The Rashba SOC is appropriate to drive the chiral structure in a certain direction by generating a uniform DMI.
+This feature of the Rashba SOC will also be useful for multiple-$\bm{q}$ states [Fig.~\ref{fig:topological_spin_textures}~(c)]~\cite{Fujishiro2019_hedgehog,fujishiro_skyrmion_rev_2020,shimizu_moire}.
+Provided that a magnetic material shows a double-$\bm{q}$ state with the two $\bm{q}$ vectors lying on the $q_x$-$q_y$ plane [$\bm{q}_1$ and $\bm{q}_2$ of Fig.~\ref{fig:skx_csl}~(d)] and the electric field $\bm{E}$ adds another $\bm{q}$ vector ($\bm{q}_3$).
+This feature of the electric field will drive the magnetic hedgehog lattice where the triple- or quadruple-$\bm{q}$ spin texture is required.

-\textit{Summary and discussions.---} This Letter discussed DC electric-field controls of Kitaev materials and TSTs.
-However, our theoretical framework is widely applicable to various other situations.
-For reference, we discuss an antiferromagnetic model with a $d^9$ electron configuration and weak intra-atomic SOC within $p$ orbitals in the supplemental material~\cite{suppl}.